sst/sst/www/docs/clients/index.md

 Hooks are being actively worked on and are subject to change.
 :::

-For example, you can call the `useSession` hook to get access to the current user session in APIs that need authentication.
+For example, you can call the [`useSession`](./auth.md#usesession) hook to get access to the current user session in APIs that need authentication.

 Behind the scenes, Hooks are powered by a SST's context system.
-Handlers like the [`GraphQLHandler`](#graphqlhandler) and the generic [`Handler`](#handler) create a global variable that keeps track of the _"context"_ for the current request.
+Handlers like the [`GraphQLHandler`](./graphql.md#graphqlhandler) and the [`AuthHandler`](./auth.md#authhandler) create a global variable that keeps track of the _"context"_ for the current request.
 This context object gets reset on every invocation.

 Hooks are an alternative to middleware solutions like [Middy](https://middy.js.org).
 They provide better typesafety and will be familiar to developers that've used Hooks in frontend frameworks.